 Student Design Competition

-Interior design is not just about creating aesthetically pleasing places; it is about solving problems and providing functional environments that support the quality of life for all.
-Every day we are bombarded with stories of crises we face in our world — namely, natural disasters and the sudden havoc they wreak on communities.
+Interior design is about more than creating aesthetically pleasing places; it also is about solving problems and providing functional environments that support the quality of life for all.
+Every day we are bombarded with stories of crises in the world, including natural disasters and the sudden havoc they wreak on communities.

 Past ASID Student Design Competition Concepts and Winners: